nii-yamagishilab/midi-to-audio/README.md

 Xuan Shi, Erica Cooper, Xin Wang, Junichi Yamagishi, Shrikanth Narayanan

+The audio samples are uploaded to this website: https://nii-yamagishilab.github.io/sample-midi-to-audio/.

 It is appreciated if you can cite this paper when the idea, code, and pretrained model are helpful to your research.

 The code for model training was based on the [ESPnet-TTS project](https://github.com/espnet/espnet):